Gudalasaipraneeth/Gudalasaipraneeth-dotnet-healthcare-microservices/README.md

 2. Healthcare compliance features
 3. Integration testing
 4. Documentation improvements

-## 📞 Contact

-For questions about the healthcare domain implementation or architecture decisions, please open an issue.

----
 *This project demonstrates modern microservices architecture applied to healthcare management systems.*